LeonSaal/TGA-FTIR-hyphenation-tool-kit/2DO.md

 - `.plot()` add corrected plot. `Baseline`, `.raw` and corrected data are all available
 - make plot interactive?
   - measure mass-, temperature- or time-differences
-- add DTG to mass-stops (optional)
+- add DTG to mass-steps (optional)
 - DTG for worklists (adhere to `README.md`)
-- kein DEGA

 ## General
 - reduce amount of logging